Zhao Ziyang: House arrest

-Death and muted response
+Death

 In February 2004, Zhao had a pneumonia attack that led to a pulmonary failure, hospitalizing him for three weeks.
 Zhao was hospitalized again with pneumonia on 5 December 2004.
 Reports of his death were officially denied in early January 2005.
 Later, on 15 January, he was reported to be in a coma after multiple strokes.
 According to Xinhua, Vice President Zeng Qinghong, representing the party's central leadership, visited Zhao in hospital.
 Zhao died on 17 January in a Beijing hospital at 07:01, at the age of 85.
 He was survived by his second wife, Liang Boqi, and five children (a daughter and four sons).